National Science Foundation, NBC Learn, Science 360 Network

 Teaching Tips | Science | Pedagogy |

-- Use as part of an ecosystem or climate science unit or lesson.
+- Use as part of an unit or lesson on ecosystems and climate science.

-- Extension suggestions: research how the mountain pine beetle infestation has affected ecosystems (bear habitats) and changed laws.
+- Extension suggestions: research how the mountain pine beetle infestation has affected ecosystems (such as bear habitats, for example) and changed management practices.
 How big is the area affected?
 What effect does a changing climate have on the beetle infestation?

 - Have students sketch out how mountain pine beetle infestation affects different spheres.